 COMMUNITY OUTCOMES

 COMMUNITY PLAN

 STRATEGIES AND PARTNERS

 DELIVERY PROGRAM

 SERVICE ACTIVITIES

+OPERATIONAL PLAN

 SERVICE ACTIONS

 RESOURCING STRATEGY

 ASSET MANAGEMENT STRATEGY

 WORKFORCE STRATEGY

 LONG TERM FINANCIAL PLAN

 Outcome 1 WE CAN WORK CLOSE TO HOME Our community has told us that more jobs close to home, particularly for young people, is an important priority in planning for the future.
 Council actively supports a strong and balanced local economy delivering local jobs, to ensure our residents have a variety of employment opportunities.
 We need to make our City attractive for emerging and innovative industries and build on the opportunities that already exist.
 Of our 100,500 employed local residents, close to 56,400 travel to work outside the local government area.
 Our population is growing faster than the number of jobs available in the region, so residents will have to travel longer distances to find work.
 This increases travel costs and time away from home, affecting the health and wellbeing of our community.
 Outcome 1 looks at how Council, together with other levels of government and our partners, can attract investment, facilitate job diversity and growth, and encourage local workforce skills and training.
 This will help Penrith be more resilient to changes in regional, national and international economic circumstances.
-The draft Metropolitan Strategy for Sydney to 2031 aims for an additional 37,000 jobs, by 2031, in the West Sub-region.
-Council has a more aspirational goal for at least an additional 42,000 jobs in our City alone by 2031, to reduce the gap between our number of workers and available jobs.
-An additional 2,657 jobs were delivered in the City between 2011 and 2015.
-We can only meet our community's employment needs through collaboration between all levels of government and business.
-STRATEGIES Strategy 1.1 Attract investment to grow the economy and increase the range of businesses operating in the region Strategy 1.2 Provide access to lifelong learning to maximise opportunities for our community STRATEGY 1.1 - ATTRACT INVESTMENT TO GROW THE ECONOMY AND INCREASE THE RANGE OF BUSINESSES OPERATING IN THE REGION Why is it important?
+The State Government's A Plan for Growing Sydney and the supporting Western City District Plan provide a blueprint for Penrith, the Blue Mountains and Hawkesbury over the next 20 years.
+These plans focus on creating a liveable '30 minute' City where people can live, work and play without travelling too far.
+Greater Penrith is expected to deliver an extra 10,500 jobs in the next 20 years, with a focus on the Penrith City Centre and Penrith Health and Education Precinct.
+Council will continue to collaborate with all levels of government and business to exceed this target, working on our more ambitious target of 55,000 new jobs by 2031, and giving our community more opportunities to find a job that suits them.
+A commitment under the Western Sydney City Deal to establish a Western Sydney Investment Attraction office, move the NDIS Quality and Safeguards Commission to Penrith and sell the Multi User Depot to the north of Penrith Station will all help meet this target, with establishment of specialist STEM (Science, Technology Engineering, Maths) education facilities building on the opportunities presented by the Badgerys Creek Aerotropolis.
+Strategy 1.1 Attract investment to grow the economy and increase the range of businesses operating in the region Strategy 1.2 Provide access to lifelong learning to maximise opportunities for our community STRATEGY 1.1 - ATTRACT INVESTMENT TO GROW THE ECONOMY AND INCREASE THE RANGE OF BUSINESSES OPERATING IN THE REGION Why is it important?